Triazol-5-ylidene: Enders Carbene

-The University of Kassel group cited their interest in generating new, cheaper-to-produce carbenes because, at the time, the commercially available carbenes “exceed[ed] several hundred US$ per gram.
-These commercially available carbenes had been in development since the late 1960’s.
+The University of Kassel group cited their interest in generating new, cheaper-to-produce carbenes because, at the time, the commercially available carbenes "exceed[ed] several hundred US$ per gram.
+These commercially available carbenes had been in development since the late 1960s.
 Chemists were trying to make these carbenic species more stable at higher temperatures and exist free in solution without needing to form coordination compounds.
 Hans-Werner Wanzlick, Guy Bertrand, and Anthony Arduengo were pioneers in the development of these types of persistent carbenes, not exclusively working with the triazol-5-ylidenes.

-Dieter Enders’ group developed a carbene in 1995 that was stable enough to be commercially distributed.
+Dieter Enders' group developed a carbene in 1995 that was stable enough to be commercially distributed.
 Starting with benzoyl chloride, they formed a triazolium perchlorate salt over 5 steps.
-They reacted this triazolium salt with sodium methoxide in methanol, and then carried out a thermal α-elimination of methanol at 80°C and under low pressure conditions to form the Enders carbene.
+They reacted this triazolium salt with sodium methoxide in methanol, and then carried out a thermal α-elimination of methanol at 80 °C and under low pressure conditions to form the Enders carbene.
 While all carbenes are very sensitive to oxygen and air and typically decompose readily when exposed to high temperatures.
-Enders showed that his new carbene was stable up to 150° C in the absence of air and oxygen.
+Enders showed that his new carbene was stable up to 150 °C in the absence of air and oxygen.
 These advances in carbene stability helped to make the commercialization of these reagents a reality.
 Enders carbene would become the first commercially available carbene.
 These carbenes, however, were still expensive, as noted by Färber et al. Following this commercialization and dissemination, many analogues of the 1,2,4-triazol-5-ylidene system have been reported and utilized, most often as transition metal coordination compounds.
-The enders Carbene itself proved to be a powerful catalyst for the conversion of formaldehyde to glycolaldehyde in the “formoin reaction."
+The enders Carbene itself proved to be a powerful catalyst for the conversion of formaldehyde to glycolaldehyde in the "formoin reaction."

 1,2,3-triazol-5-ylidene

 The chemistry of the 1,2,3-triazol-5-ylidene system is a much more recently developed field.
-This system is based on the 1,2,3-triazole ring and had been indicated to have “non negligible lifetimes” in solution as early as 1975.
+This system is based on the 1,2,3-triazole ring and had been indicated to have "non negligible lifetimes" in solution as early as 1975.
 In 2008, 1,2,3-triazolium iodide salts were observed to react with transition metals to form metal-ligand complexes.
-In 2010, however, Guy Bertrand’s group reported the first crystalline carbene of this class, synthesized via a copper-catalyzed azide–alkyne cycloaddition (click reaction) of 2,6-diisopropylphenyl azide and phenylacetylene.
-Bertrand’s group reported high stability and shelf life for this compound.
+In 2010, however, Guy Bertrand's group reported the first crystalline carbene of this class, synthesized via a copper-catalyzed azide–alkyne cycloaddition (click reaction) of 2,6-diisopropylphenyl azide and phenylacetylene.
+Bertrand's group reported high stability and shelf life for this compound.
 Since then, many coordination compounds have been reported based on this system—most notably, compounds which are active organocatalysts.